-For simplicity, we'll focus on trusts that are wholly a grantor trust with nongrantor trust.
+For simplicity, we'll focus on trusts that are wholly a grantor trust with respect to one individual or wholly a nongrantor trust.

 Grantor trust with respect to the settlor

 When a trust is a grantor trust with respect to the settlor, the settlor must report the trust's income, deductions, and credits on the settlor's personal income tax return.57 Accordingly (in albeit somewhat overly simplistic terms), the settlor's gross income includes the trust's gross income.